Schedule Therapy In A Way That Works Best For Your Mental Health

 It can feel intimidating to start the process of seeking therapy, whether you’re hoping to find treatment for a mental health condition or simply want a neutral, unbiased person to talk to about challenges you may be experiencing in your life.
 Understanding the therapeutic process, including the time commitment required, may make the process of starting treatment less daunting.
 A therapy schedule may look different for each individual, depending on their treatment needs and what they are hoping to accomplish in therapy.
 If you’re looking to create a regimen that works well for you, consider the following information:

-What kind of commitment does therapy require?
+What kind of commitment does therapy or counseling require?

 How often you attend therapy sessions and how long each session lasts can vary depending on your specific situation and the type of treatment plan you and your therapist agree to.
 One of the most widely practiced forms of therapy, cognitive-behavioral therapy, which many psychologists consider to be the gold standard of treatment for a variety of mental health conditions, is typically practiced in sessions lasting around 45 minutes.
 A person seeking cognitive-behavioral therapy may attend one session a week for a few months.

 Other forms of therapy may involve different time frames.
 If you are participating in couples therapy, family therapy, or group therapy, those appointments can last longer than 45 minutes.
 This could be to ensure that all participants are able to express their thoughts and feelings.
-With some methods of trauma therapy such as eye movement desensitization and reprocessing (EMDR), for instance, intense memories can arise that may require longer sessions.
+With some methods of trauma therapy, such as eye movement desensitization and reprocessing (EMDR), for instance, intense memories can arise that may require longer sessions.
 In these cases, more time may be required to process emotions and decompress afterward.
 You and your therapist can work together to determine the right course of action to address your concerns.
 From there, you might decide what session length may be most effective for you.

 Research has found that attending therapy may be most effective under the following circumstances: weekly sessions for around 45 minutes each over the course of 12 to 16 weeks.
 This may work out to around three to four months of weekly therapy.
 You might not need to follow any particular scheduling model, though, just a schedule that works for you and your therapist.